fablabbrighton/digital-fabrication-module/docs/_course-notes/week-3-computer-controlled-cutting.md

 ## Extraction

-Turn on the BOFA extractor (speed approx 330m3h)
+* Turn on the BOFA extractor (speed approx 330m3h)
-Turn on the air compressor
+* Turn on the air compressor

-## Whilst its cutting
+## Whilst it's cutting
-Always observe the cutting closely.
+* Always observe the cutting closely

 ## After the cut
-Leave the lid closed with the extractor on for 30 seconds If you mess up the bed, clean it up - take it to the sink and carefully clean it without bending the sheet
+* Leave the lid closed with the extractor on for 30 seconds
+* If you mess up the bed, clean it up - take it to the sink and carefully clean it without bending the sheet

 ## Assignment